Educational institutions and study programmes

 Ethiopian educational institutions and study programmes

 Below, we explain what types of Ethiopian educational institutions and study programmes there are, and how we check whether they are recognised or accredited.
 We check the or to make sure that the quality is sufficient.
-On this page, we give the necessary information for each type of education.
+We give the necessary information for each type of education.

 The government of a country grants an official status to an educational institution and/or study programme.
 Usually, if the government recognises an educational institution, all its study programmes are also recognised.
 However recognition may also be arranged at the programme level.
 This means that the government must recognise not only the educational institution, but also its study programmes.
 We only evaluate diplomas from recognised institutions and recognised study programmes.
 Read more about recognition in the EAR manual.